azizkhanp/interview-questions/README.md

 Git branch Strategies?
 Do you have experience in configuration management tools like Ansible?
 Do you need to install anything during the provisioning process using Terraform?
-what is state file in terraform? what is state-lock mechanism in terraform? what do you understand about data_source?
+How would you save any particular resource while destroying the complete infra.? how to export data from one module to another module? what is state file in terraform? what is state-lock mechanism in terraform? what do you understand about data_source?